sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

     ![Destinations](deploy-destinations.png)

-    >Previously we did not get this screen because we did not have any variables to configure.
+    >Previously, you did not get this screen because you did not have any variables to configure.
 But now you defined a variable for managing the destination, so you must select the destination for this variable for this deployment.

     Select the destination you created for accessing SAP S/4HANA.